uon-language/specification/spec.md

 | `!!set`    | `!!map`   | Unordered set of values                                    |
 | `!!oset`   | `!!omap`  | Ordered set of values                                      |

 *UON* aims to represent static data which are therefore immutable by design.
-This explain the absence of Records or Tuples.
+This explains the absence of Records or Tuples.
 However, when a composite type is used as a key, it will be parsed as an immutable type if the destination language allows it.

 ```python
 >>> # Example in Python